-All wireless products require Microsoft Windows.
+Almost all Linksys wireless products require Microsoft Windows.
 Windows is the most used operating system in the world and comes with many features that help make networking easier.
 These features can be accessed through Windows Help and are described in this appendix.